Meet John Doe

 You're Only Young Twice

 1952.
 Comedy.
-Stars Duncan Macrae, Joseph Tomelty, Charles Hawtrey, Ronnie Corbett & Patrick Barr.
-A new Lord Rector arrives at Skerryvore University, but turns out to be a very attractive young woman.
+Stars Duncan Macrae, Joseph Tomelty, Charles Hawtrey, Ronnie Corbett, Patrick Barr.
+A new Lord Rector arrives at Skerryvore University that turns out to be an attractive young woman.

 Strange But True